GrenManSK/mdown/README.md

 Using [yt-dlp](https://github.com/yt-dlp/yt-dlp);

-First time configuration is using to yt-dlp for downloading some stuff
+First time configuration is using yt-dlp for downloading some stuff

 - If you get message that lock file is present, and you believe you don't have already have program started, use `--force-delete` option to force it to delete lock file